khoojingxiang/GPT-2-API/README.md

 API with GPT-2 by KJX(KHoo Jing Xiang)
 For this API to work, you'll need the Postman application and append the back of the url with /generate-text in Postman

+# About Postman
+Postman is a platform for API development. allowing developers to design, test, and document APIs quickly and easily.
+With Postman, you can create and send HTTP requests, inspect responses, automate workflows, and share your APIs.

 # API Functions and description
 It leverages the GPT-2 pre-trained model on English language using a causal language modeling (CLM) objective.
 This model can be found in the open ai comunity under GPT-2

 The GPT-2 model is part of the Transformers architecture, trained extensively on a vast amount of English text without human labeling.
 It's designed to predict the next word in a sentence.
 Essentially, the model takes raw text as input, without any explicit instructions or annotations, and learns to generate coherent responses based on the patterns it discerns in the training data.
 In simpler terms, you provide the model with a piece of text, and it generates a continuation or completion of that text, often in the form of coherent sentences or paragraphs.

-The model only accepts and input json data else it will throwback and error message. e.g
+The model only accepts and input json data else it will throwback and error message. e.g of json data

 {
   "inputs": "i love writing"